 Hey there!
 I’m Cara and through my work as a product photographer, I’m often blending elements from different images together.
 They have to be the right size, otherwise, they look out of whack and it’s easy to tell the image is fake.

-Let me show you how to resize a layer in Photoshop so you can have fun adding elements to images as well!
+In this tutorial, I will show you how to resize or scale a layer in Photoshop so you can have fun adding elements to images as well!

 Note: the screenshots below are taken from the Windows version of Adobe Photoshop, if you’re using the Mac version, the navigations may look slightly different.

-In order to resize a layer, you need more than one layer in a document.
-I’ll be working with this off-the-wall image I created as an example.
+In order to change the size of a layer in Photoshop, you need more than one layer in a document, unless you want to resize only the background layer.
+I’ll be working within h this off-the-wall image I created as an example.
 I shot the cup on the wall from the top down in a separate image.

 These two images go together to make the final one.
 So we need to add the wall cup as a new layer on top of the main image.